Madoff investment scandal: Access to Washington

 The Madoff family gained unusual access to Washington's lawmakers and regulators through the industry's top trade group.
 The Madoff family maintained long-standing, high-level ties to the Securities Industry and Financial Markets Association (SIFMA), the primary securities industry organization.

 Bernard Madoff sat on the board of directors of the Securities Industry Association, which merged with the Bond Market Association in 2006 to form SIFMA.
 Madoff's brother Peter subsequently spent two terms on SIFMA's board.
-From 2000–2008, the brothers donated $56,000 to SIFMA, and also spent tens of thousands to sponsor SIFMA industry meetings.
+From 2000 to 2008, the brothers donated $56,000 to SIFMA, and also spent tens of thousands to sponsor SIFMA industry meetings.
 Peter resigned from the board in December 2008 as the Madoff scandal began to come to light and scrutiny of the brothers' relationship with SIFMA and regulators increased.

 In addition, Bernard Madoff's niece Shana Madoff who was the compliance officer and attorney at Bernard L. Madoff Investment Securities from 1995 until 2008, was active on the Executive Committee of SIFMA's Compliance & Legal Division, but resigned her SIFMA position shortly after her uncle's arrest.
 She in 2007 married former assistant director of the SEC's Office of Compliance Inspections and Examinations Eric Swanson, whom she had met in April 2003 while he was investigating her uncle Bernie Madoff and his firm.
 The two had periodic contact thereafter in connection with Swanson speaking at industry events organized by a SIFMA committee on which Shana Madoff sat.
-During 2003 Swanson sent Shana's father Peter Madoff two regulatory requests.
+During 2003, Swanson sent Shana's father Peter Madoff two regulatory requests.
 In March 2004, SEC lawyer Genevievette Walker-Lightfoot, who was reviewing Madoff's firm, raised questions to Swanson (Walker-Lightfoot's boss's supervisor) about unusual trading at a Bernie Madoff fund; Walker-Lightfoot was told to instead concentrate on an unrelated matter.
 Swanson and Walker-Lightfoot's boss asked for her research, but did not act upon it.
-In February 2006, Swanson was emailed by Assistant Director John Nee that the SEC’s New York Regional Office was investigating a complaint that Bernard Madoff might be running “the biggest Ponzi scheme ever.”
+In February 2006, Swanson was emailed by Assistant Director John Nee that the SEC's New York Regional Office was investigating a complaint that Bernard Madoff might be running "the biggest Ponzi scheme ever."

 In April 2006, Swanson began to date Shana Madoff.
 Swanson reported the relationship to his supervisor who wrote in an email "I guess we won't be investigating Madoff anytime soon."
 On 15 September 2006, Swanson left the SEC.
 On December 8, 2006, Swanson and Shana Madoff became engaged.
-In 2007 the two married.
+In 2007, the two married.
 A spokesman for Swanson said he "did not participate in any inquiry of Bernard Madoff Securities or its affiliates while involved in a relationship" with Shana Madoff.